This Strawberry Smoothie Bowl whips up with just 3 ingredients for a sweet and healthy breakfast or snack.

 - Top your smoothie bowl with sliced fresh fruit, toasted nuts, chocolate chips, and crushed up graham crackers.

-- Mix 1 tablespoon of honey, 2 teaspoons of cocoa powder, and a little bit of warm water.
+- Make the chocolate honey drizzle.
+Mix 1 tablespoon of honey, 2 teaspoons of cocoa powder, and a little bit of warm water.
 Stir until it reaches your desired consistency and drizzle it over your strawberry smoothie bowl.